 We know that creating and polishing a document is a time-consuming process but you are often running on a deadline.
 How do you know when you have done enough work so that your content will be well received and generate interest with most of your audience base?
-That's where the Atomic Score comes in, the Atomic Score is a benchmark for your blog/article documents.

 When you connect your content with Atomic Reach, we measure each of your articles by specific writing characteristics and give it a score out of 100.
 Then, based on your articles' performance, we find the optimal score that you should hit to maximize engagement without over-expending on effort.

 Your Atomic Score is always visible in the upper right hand of your screen, beside your profile.
 When you first sign up and have not completed your account set up, we give you an Atomic Score of 60.
 This score is based on our industry data of what an average performing content usually scores.
 To generate your personalized Atomic Score, you must have connected your content source and Google Analytics (we also work with other analytics tracking, please contact firstname.lastname@example.org for more details).

 You can see the performance difference of your articles at or above your Atomic Score versus below your Atomic Score.
 Simply go to the Performance Dashboard of the Engage module and select the timeline you would like to compare.
 By default, we look at the performance of your articles published in the last 365 days.